-Get the most of your ski and snowboard season.
+Reduce your injury risk to make the most of ski season.

-If you live in a warmer climate, ski and snowboard season is pretty short.
-To get the most out of the season, you almost need to approach it like a professional athlete regardless of whether you’re new to the sport or advanced.
+Ski and snowboard season is pretty short especially if you live in a warm climate.
+To get the most out of the season, you need to approach it like a professional athlete regardless of whether you’re new to the sport or advanced.

-Peter Gerbino MD just returned from France with the US Figure Skating team who reportedly did very well.
-So we checked in with Dr. Gerbino for tips on how to minimize your risk of knee injuries, what to do if you suspect a Medial Collateral Ligament [MCL] or Anterior Cruciate Ligament [ACL] injury and what you can expect in terms of recovery time if you get injured.
+We checked in with Dr. Peter Gerbino for tips on how to minimize your risk of knee injuries, what to do if you suspect a Medial Collateral Ligament [MCL] or Anterior Cruciate Ligament [ACL] injury and what you can expect in terms of recovery time if you get injured.

-If you have general questions, you’re always welcome to shoot us an email.
+If you have general questions, you’re always welcome to send us an email.
 For medical advice about your specific injury or issue, book an appointment to speak with Dr. Gerbino directly.

 Nine tips to help you prevent ski and sport related knee injuries.